 This project will build a network to support the creation of opportunities for refugee, displaced and at-risk scholars.
 This goal is important because it’s the only way such trained experts will be able to stay up to date in their field and maintain meaningful careers, and also be in a position to help rebuild their countries once conditions allow.
 And until then, these professionals can be valuable assets for any country in which they arrive.

 The project is a collaboration is between The World Academy of Sciences for the advancement of science in developing countries (TWAS), the InterAcademy Partnership (IAP) and the International Science Council (ISC).
+Science in Exile was supported by the Swedish International Cooperation and Development Agency (Sida).

 ✅ The project, which was launched in June 2020, will involve an awareness-raising campaign dedicated to assisting scientists who have been rendered refugees or are otherwise displaced by crises in their home countries.